You are not short of time. You are short of decisions.

 Creating a Productive Environment

-Create a conducive environment for productivity — keep your workspace clean and organized, limit noise and interruptions, and ensure you have all the necessary resources close by.
+Create an environment that supports focus.
+Keep your workspace clean and organized, limit noise and interruptions, and ensure you have all the necessary resources close by.

 Setting SMART Goals